LorisFriedel/best-time-to-meet-gcal/README.md

 The tool can automatically resolve Google Groups (mailing lists) to individual members.
 This is especially useful for scheduling team meetings without having to manually list every team member.

-### Requirements for Mailing Lists

-1. **Google Workspace**: Mailing list resolution requires access to Google Workspace Admin Directory API
+**⚠️ IMPORTANT: Mailing list support requires ALL setup steps from section 5 above.
+Without proper Google Workspace permissions, Admin SDK API enabled, and OAuth scopes configured, mailing lists will NOT work.**
-2. **Permissions**: Your Google account needs permission to read group members:
-   - For Google Workspace domains: Request "Groups Reader" role from your admin
-   - OAuth consent screen must include the directory scopes listed above
-3. **Token Update**: If you previously authenticated without directory scopes, delete `token.json` and re-authenticate

 ### Mailing List Examples